corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### Compile Times

-Be honest with your team, Rust compile times are a real downgrade from Go's.
+Be honest with your team, **Rust compile times are a real downgrade from Go's.**

 A clean release build of a medium service can take minutes in comparison to Go's near-instantaneous compiles.
 Incremental builds and `cargo check` are reasonable and compile times have gotten much better over the years, but you'll feel the difference.

+Then again, you get a lot of additional compile-time checks in return.

-To mitigate, use `cargo check` in your edit loop, split into a workspace once it pays off, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.
+To improve compile times, use `cargo check` in your edit loop, split into a workspace once it pays off, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.
 See [tips for faster Rust compile times](/blog/tips-for-faster-rust-compile-times/) for a deeper dive.

+In practice, compile times are rarely a problem for me anymore.
+Modern laptops are plenty fast and the toolchain has improved a lot in the last few years.

 ### Async Coloring